TrimarcJake/blog/docs/_posts/2024-06-24-Virtualizing Windows Server 2025 on Apple Silicon.md

 Now that Server 2025 is installed, do something fun with it:
 * Install AD DS + DNS/DHCP
-* Run BlueTuxedo to find out-of-the-box DNS issues you can fix to immediately improve DNS security.
+* Run [BlueTuxedo](https://github.com/TrimarcJake/BlueTuxedo) to find out-of-the-box DNS issues you can fix to immediately improve DNS security.
 * Install AD CS
-* Run Invoke-TSS.ps1 to screw up your AD CS!
+* Run [Invoke-TSS.ps1](https://github.com/TrimarcJake/Locksmith/blob/main/Tests/Invoke-TSS.ps1) to screw up your AD CS!
-* Invoke-Locksmith to find all the issues TSS created so you can clean them up.
+* Run [Locksmith](https://github.com/TrimarcJake/Locksmith) to find all the issues TSS created so you can clean them up.
+* Run [BadBlood](https://github.com/davidprowe/BadBlood) to create a bunch of dangerous permission delegation issues.
-* Run BadBlood then use ADeleg + ADeleginator to identify permission delegation issues.
+* Use [ADeleg](https://github.com/mtth-bfft/adeleg) + [ADeleginator](https://github.com/techspence/ADeleginator) to identify permission delegation issues.

 If this guide inspires you to install Server 2025 on ARM, please reach out to me at jake@dotdot.horse to let me know how it went.
 I'm always looking to improve my documentation, and I'd love to hear what cool stuff people are doing with Apple Silicon!